 The point of a document is to share it.
 Dropbox (referral link for 2.25GB for free) lets you backup files for instant use on almost any smartphone or computer.
 But more importantly, you can share your documents with others.

 Google Docs let anyone you chose edit files on almost any PC or smartphones including Androids, BlackBerry's, iPad's, and Macs.

 The Android Market gives you 15 minutes to try out an app on your phone to see if the options and features are right for you.
 If not, uninstall it for a full refund.

 Theming is easy with apps like ADWLauncher.
 Here is a simple way to change icons and wallpaper.

-True Hands-free and add many great options to Android.
+Voice Search and Voice Actions add many great options to Android.
 Vlingo can turn on and operate totally from your voice.
 How to use Vlingo is below.

 Most flagship Android phones come with Visual Voicemail that lets you see the caller's photo when you play their message (Oh, that's who that is!).
 In addition, many Androids will show you their updated Facebook photo and Status when you look at their voicemail.
 See Visual Voicemail for details.
 Tap here to see a sample.